randompersononthenet/lost-and-found-app/DEPLOYMENT.md

 **Package.json Not Found Error:**
 If you see "Could not read package.json: Error: ENOENT: no such file or directory, open '/vercel/path0/admin/package.json'":
 - Ensure the `admin` directory is included in your repository
-- Check that `vercel.json` uses the correct build command: `cd admin && npm install && npm run build`
+- Check that `vercel.json` uses the correct build command: `cd admin && npm install && npm run vercel-build`
 - Remove any `.vercelignore` file that might be excluding the admin directory
 - Verify the admin directory structure is correct